 Coagulation (blood clotting) tests are necessary in pets that are suspected of having bleeding disorders.
 Bleeding disorders are diseases in which the blood does not clot normally, causing a tendency to bleed abnormally or excessively after minor bumps or cuts.
-The most common causes of bleeding disorders including low numbers of platelets or blood clotting factors.
-Our veterinarians have access to in-house laboratory tests that measure platelets and clotting factors to help them achieve a rapid diagnosis and institute an appropriate treatment plan in the event of a bleeding emergency.
+The most common causes of bleeding disorders include low numbers of platelets or blood clotting factors.
+Our hospital's veterinarians have access to in-house laboratory tests that measure platelets and clotting factors to help them achieve a rapid diagnosis and institute an appropriate treatment plan in the event of a bleeding emergency.
 Our veterinarians can also send coagulation samples to an outside laboratory for the identification of inherited bleeding disorders such as hemophilia.